Does your dog legally have to wear a collar and an ID tag, even though he may be microchipped?

 Always be alert that even though you feel that your dog is perfectly safe in your own house, a gate may fail to close, a fence could blow over in the wind or a door could accidentally be left open, giving your dog immediate access to the outside world.

-I personally, consider some things as vital for my dogs, and obviously ID is first on the list.
+I personally consider some things as vital for my dogs, and obviously, ID is first on the list.
 I use microchips and collar tags.
-An ID collar tag can be read by anyone, and microchips can be scanned by Vets or Dog Wardens, as a back-up in case the house collar has been removed.
+Anyone can read an ID collar tag, and microchips can be scanned by Vets or Dog Wardens as a backup if the house collar has been removed.
 My own dogs wear a collar constantly for this reason.

-I would also suggest that you take several, clear photographs of your dog with your phone.
-A full body shot, a profile head shot and a head shot face on, which will all help to identify your dog should he go missing.
+I would also suggest that you take several clear photographs of your dog with your phone.
+A full body shot, a profile headshot, and a headshot face, which will help identify your dog should he go missing.
 You can also use them on social media posts and posters to put up around your neighbourhood to help with his return.